codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 ##### Promotion Workflows in the promotion process

-Promotion Workflows though optional in the promotion process, play a critical role in ensuring that the promoted changes We highly recommend using them to ensure that promotions to target environments meet the necessary standards for quality and performance.
+Promotion Workflows though optional in the promotion process, play a critical role in ensuring that the promoted changes to target environments meet the necessary standards for quality and performance.

 Our GitOps promotion process allows you to run Promotion Workflows at different stages of the process: